FabReyesMecha/OPPAS/README.md

 Although putting together a bunch of u-brackets and other rigid parts is easy, this leaves the electronics and other components exposed, while at the same time properly fixing the components to the robot may be difficult.
 By making the design parametric, different snake robots can be produced, according to your requirements.

-Another property I was interested on was modularity.
+Another property I was interested in was modularity.
 By modularity I mean that a module (link + joint) of the snake robot is composed of different elements that can be interchanged without needing to redesign other parts.
 For example, if your snake robot requiers passive wheels (e.g., for achieving anisotropic friction) just design the 'belly' of the robot without altering the rest.
 Or, you may change the wheel's model and redesign the necessary part.
 You are using a bigger battery that doesn't fit the current robot?
 Just make a longer link without affecting the joints.

-However, there are some sacrifices to be made.
+However, there are some sacrifices to be made to keep the desig as general as possible.
-SInce the design is parametric (and the number of parameters is limited) the design is not optimal.
+Since the design is parametric (and the number of parameters is limited) the design is not optimal.
 In other words, there may be a lot of *wasted* space inside the robot.

 OPPAS is an attempt to make snake robots easier to build and to test your ideas.
-It is **open-source**.
-The design was made in Autodesk Fusion 360.
+It is **open-source**; the robot was designedusing Autodesk Fusion 360.
-The files can be downloaded and the whole project can be recreated un your computer.
+The files can be downloaded and the whole project can be recreated in your computer.
-I consider this to be more useful than sharing .STL files that have to be modified when modifying them to fit your needs.
+I consider this to be more useful than sharing .STL files that have to be downloaded and modified to fit your needs.
 As mentioned before, OPPAS is **parametric**.
 Read the documentation for information about the available parameters.
 Finally, I wanted a robot that could be afforded by anyone.